smartlook/smartlook.github.io/_docs/web/gdpr.md

 ---
 title: "GDPR"
-subtitle: "Record user information of EU visitors."
+subtitle: "Record user information about EU visitors."
 description: "Depending on content you record you need your user’s consent."
 ---

-Make sure you enabled required project settings before using this API.
+Make sure you enabled the corresponding project settings before using this API.
 {: .callout .callout-warning }

 ## Verify user consent

 Read more about [GDPR](https://www.smartlook.com/help/gdpr/){:target="_blank"} in our HELP section.
-Once user gave you his consent use this API.
-The code below needs to be adjusted based on what answer you received.
+Once the user gave consent, you can use this API.
+The code below needs to be adjusted based on the user's answer.

-At Smartlook we use pop up window to ask for user consent.
-You should implement similar solution on your site.
+At Smartlook we use a pop-up window to ask for user consent.
+You should implement a similar solution on your site.

 ![user consent](/assets/img/docs/web/gdpr/consent.png)

-Verify if a visitor gave his consent or not by using this code.
+Verify if a visitor gave their consent or not:

 ```js
 <script>